top of page

 Martina´s ballet in Yosemite slab left 7A+

-“In terms of experience, from a climbing perspective it was when I climbed Minki and moved to a higher level.
-Outside of climbing it was definitely nature, whenever we traveled somewhere, I couldn’t get enough of it.
-But I certainly can’t forget the dinners, that was the highlight of every day for me, whether it was home barbecues or at the farm.”
+David came to Rocklands to push his limits and broaden his horizons.
+He was captivated by the diverse nature and stunning views of the Cederberg region.
+He said, “From a climbing perspective, it was when I climbed Minki and moved to a higher level.
+Outside of climbing, it was definitely nature; whenever we traveled somewhere, I couldn’t get enough of it.
+But I certainly can’t forget the dinners; that was the highlight of every day for me, whether it was home barbecues or at the farm.”

-On the last day, when we were all close to zero in strength but our heads were still going, he jumped Lord Greystoke 7B where he put his last joules.
-But that last day was more of a playful one, because there are few areas where a no-hands boulder is officially marked in the guidebook.
-Well, Han Solo 6B is one of them and of course we all had to climb it.
-The icing on the cake was the first boulder ever climbed in Rocklands - Up The Spout 6A.
+On the last day, we were all running low on strength, but David jumped on Lord Greystoke 7B, giving it his all.
+That day was playful, as there are few areas where a no-hands boulder is officially marked in the guidebook.
+Han Solo 6B is one of them, and of course, we all had to climb it!
+The icing on the cake was the first boulder ever climbed in Rocklands—Up The Spout 6A.

 David warming up at Roadcrew sector